-"Let us make us a name."
-"Let us build us a city and a tower, whose top may reach unto heaven."
+“Let us make a name for ourselves.”
+“Let us build ourselves a city, and a tower whose top is in the heavens.”
 Can you see the desire for preeminence in these statements?

 The whole world is seeking peace in our day.
-In the day of the Tower of Babel the population of the earth had peace.
+In the days of the Tower of Babel, the population of the earth had peace.
 But God ruined their plans for a world center.
 Why?
 Doesn’t God want the world to be at peace?

 God wants people who seek God with all their heart, who are willing to admit their sinfulness and receive God’s help in overcoming it, who have an understanding of God’s ways, and who are not personally ambitious.
 This type of individual is not produced by human togetherness.

 The world of today is looking for ways in which people can be united.
 It is well that people are at peace and working together in harmony.
 But there is a higher priority, which is that each individual be at peace with God.
-The concept that if people are at peace with one another they will be at peace with God is false.
-The concept that if people are at peace with God they will be at peace with one another is true.
+It is not true that if people are at peace with one another, they will be at peace with God.
+It is true that if people are at peace with God, they will be at peace with one another.

 Aaron and the golden calf.
 Moses went up on the mountain to talk to God.
 Aaron stayed in the camp and talked with the people.
 The inevitable took place: Aaron sinned by trying to please the people.

-And they rose up early on the morrow, and offered burnt offerings, and brought peace offerings; and the people sat down to eat and to drink, and rose up to play.
+Then they rose early on the next day, offered burnt offerings, and brought peace offerings; and the people sat down to eat and drink, and rose up to play.
 (Exodus 32:6)

-Now Korah, the son of Izhar, the son of Kohath, the son of Levi, and Dathan and Abiram, the sons of Eliab, and on, the son of Peleth, sons of Reuben, took men: And they rose up before Moses, with certain of the children of Israel, two hundred and fifty princes of the assembly, famous in the congregation, men of renown: (Numbers 16:1,2)
+Now Korah the son of Izhar, the son of Kohath, the son of Levi, with Dathan and Abiram the sons of Eliab, and on the son of Peleth, sons of Reuben, took men;

-And they gathered themselves together against Moses and against Aaron, and said unto them, Ye take too much upon you, seeing all the congregation are holy, every one of them, and the Lord is among them: wherefore then lift ye up yourselves above the congregation of the Lord?
+They gathered together against Moses and Aaron, and said to them, “You take too much upon yourselves, for all the congregation is holy, every one of them, and the LORD is among them.
+Why then do you exalt yourselves above the assembly of the LORD?”
 (Numbers 16:3)

 These are the tares, the wicked, the destroyers of the work of God.
 They have been active from the beginning.
 Their destiny is to worship God at the feet of the true saints, and then to be destroyed in the flames unless they repent.

-Such shall never inherit the Kingdom of God.
-One such individual if permitted in the Kingdom would destroy everything of value.
+Such “believers” shall never inherit the Kingdom of God.
+If one such individual were permitted in the Kingdom, he would destroy everything of value.
 Why?
 Because he would be seeking to do what he thought was right without hearing from God.
-He soon would gain a large following, and would finally attack the true leaders that God had chosen.
+He would soon gain a large following, and would finally attack the true leaders that God had chosen.